 Since graduation, I have become board certified as a Sexual Assault Nurse Examiner for adult and adolescent populations (SANE-A) and I am currently the Sexual Assault & Outreach Coordinator for the non-profit, Friend to Friend in Carthage, NC.

 One of my favorite aspects of my current position is guest lecturing at Sandhills Community College for the second year ADN students.
 With the student nurses, I go over topics including sexual assault, child sexual abuse, domestic violence, elder abuse and human trafficking integrating how nurses play an integral role in identifying individuals requiring specialized care.

-Ed Keating was in CCC’s very first Advanced Degree Nursing program, graduating in 2007.
+Ed Keating was in Carteret CC’s very first Advanced Degree Nursing program, graduating in 2007.
 He also won our very first college Alumni award in 2017.

 Mr. Keating earned his Bachelor of Science in Nursing in 2014 while working full-time in the Emergency Department at Wake Medical Center.

 During the years of 2010 – 2014, Mr. Keating was an integral part of improving the patient flow in the adult emergency department and was nationally recognized for his efforts.
 He co-authored a presentation outlining the results of their successful implementation of the “Split-model” method to improve Emergency room patient flow.

 In 2015, Mr. Keating was selected to serve as the Manager for the Children’s Emergency Dept at Wake Medical Center.
 While in that position, he was impacted by the incidence of abuse and sexual exploitation of children and the challenge for health care providers in recognizing the signs and then taking measures to protect those most vulnerable in our population.
 As a result, he has authored a number of articles relative to this topic: